General Information about The Belanger School of Nursing

 The Belanger School of Nursing prepares men and women for licensure as a Registered Professional Nurse.
 The program is registered by the New York State Education Department jointly with Schenectady County Community College.
 This hospital-based school awards an Associate in Science degree in Nursing conferred by the Ellis Medicine Board of Trustees.

-The Belanger School of Nursing has articulation agreements with S.U.N.Y., Institute of Technology at Utica/Rome, Hartwick College, The Sage Colleges, Southern Vermont College, Empire State College, Excelsior College, Grand Canyon University, Maria College, Walden University, S.U.N.Y.
-Delhi, and S.U.N.Y. at Plattsburgh.
+The Belanger School of Nursing has articulation agreements with S.U.N.Y., Polytechnic Institute at Utica/Rome, Siena College, The Sage Colleges, Empire State College, Excelsior College, Grand Canyon University, Maria College, S.U.N.Y.
+Delhi and Chamberlain College of Nursing.
 Following graduation from the School of Nursing, a bachelor's degree in nursing may be obtained after two years of full time study.

-The mission of The Belanger School of Nursing is to prepare the associate degree graduate for registered professional nurse licensure.
-The graduate will function as a beginning nurse who provides safe, competent and compassionatte nursing care to maximize the health and well-being of all people served.
+The mission of The Belanger School of Nursing is to prepare the Associate Degree graduate for Registered Professional Nurse Licensure.
+The graduate will function as a beginning nurse providing safe, competent and compassionate care while participating in lifelong learning to meet the needs of our community with excellence.

-Registered By: NYS Education Department jointly with Schenectady County Community College
+NYS Education Department jointly with Schenectady County Community College HEGIS CODE: 5208.00

-Member of: National League for Nursing, Council of Associate Degree Programs, New York State Associate Degree Council, National Organization of Associate Degree Nursing and the New York State Council of Hospital Schools of Professional Nursing Approved by the New York State Division of Veterans' Affairs for the training of veterans and other eligible persons
+Member of: National League for Nursing, New York State Associate Degree Council, Organization for Associate Degree Nursing and the New York State Council of Hospital Schools of Professional Nursing Approved by the New York State Division of Veterans' Affairs for the training of veterans and other eligible persons

 Non-Discriminatory Policy: The Belanger School of Nursing fully subscribes to all federal and state civil rights laws banning discrimination in higher education.
 No otherwise qualified candidate shall be discriminated against on the basis of age, sex, marital status, religious beliefs, disability, race, color, national or ethnic origin, or political affiliation.